DanielJMaher/Glider_Data/README.md

 This merged file is now ready to be processed in MATLAB.

 ####Alternative Method
 The alternative method utilizes John Kerfoot's processDbds.sh script and a cusomt built convert.py utility.
+The processDbds.sh script runs the conversion process outlined above automatically for a specified file.
+The convert.py utility sends each .dbd and .ebd file in the directory to the process.Dbds.sh script.
+Then, the utility sends the converted resolution-paired datasets to the merging utility.

-The processDbds.sh script must be slightly modified for every use, but this modification is minimal.
+The processDbds.sh script must be slightly modified for every use, outlined below:

 1. On line  35, the existing location that the file header files should be written to.
 2. On line 38 the location of the TWRC executables should be specified.
 In many cases this will be where the data is.

-Also, the convert.py should have the location of the data defined on line 7.
+Also, the convert.py should have the location of the data defined on line 7, as well as the data type changed to the proper resolution-paired file extensions.

-Next, the convert.py script should run to call the processDbds.sh routine for each data pair.

 The conversion and merging of large datasets may take a long period of time.